PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Optional artifact work is guarded at the call site as well as inside each exporter.
 In particular, op-coverage report writing is invoked only when `ArtifactPlan.op_coverage_report` is true on success and both failure paths;
 an unrequested report does not enter even the no-op wrapper.
+Export progress advances for SavedModel only inside the SavedModel request guard, so the runtime step count remains aligned with the request-derived label count.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle